Baraka-Wambua/Phase-3-Project/README.md

 * This model can be used in places where one wants to introduce vaccines for the first time.
 *  or where a stakeholder wants to begin distributing vaccines due to an emerged virus.

+THE Attached pdf Non Technical presentation can be found [HERE]